 Office: 2150 | 734-936-0222

-The Assistant Dean for Administration advises the dean on matters of strategic planning and oversees the efficient and effective operations of the finance, facilities, human resources, information technology support, research, shops, and student services functions of the College.
+The Assistant Dean for Administration advises the dean on matters of strategic planning and oversees the efficient and effective operations of the finance, facilities, information technology support, research, shops, and student services functions of the College.
 She serves as liaison to the central administration on related matters.